 But I thought the Chicken Piccata was delicious, foodie trends be damned.
 So I decided to make it at home, as a sauce to top the Sunday Roast Chicken (made on a Tuesday).

-I took the pan drippings from my roasting pan and put them in a sautee pan over medium heat.
+I took the pan drippings from my roasting pan and put them in a saute pan over medium heat.
 Then I added a minced scallion and sauteed it until it was wilted.
 I cranked the heat up to high and added 1 cup of chicken stock.

 I brought the sauce to a boil and added the juice of one lemon and 2 tablespoons of drained capers.
 I boiled the sauce until it reduced and added 2 tablespoons of butter at the end.

 My sauce was a little on the salty side, but I won't give up.
-This is such an easy pan sauce and can also be made with the drippings after you sautee chicken breasts.
+This is such an easy pan sauce and can also be made with the drippings after you saute chicken breasts.

 Amigo's was the perfect spot to enjoy the beautiful weather we had on Sunday (the warmest it's been since I moved here).
 M and I went down to have a margarita at the 'Best Dive Bar,' recently recognized as such by the Portland Phoenix.
 The Phoenix points out that the margs here have developed a cult following, and ever since the weather has shown a hint of warmth, I've been drinking the Kool-Aid (or the tequila, as it were).